Augmeneco/AugBotLib/README.md

 # AugBotLib
-Augmeneco's python library for creating chatbots
+Augmeneco's python library for creating chatbots and utilities